All Episodes

 You choose to ignore what he says and instead invest in an image that you have of Barack Obama.

-Sky is blue, the birds are chirping a little brighter, the uh poor people are even nicer when they beg.
+The poor people are even nicer when they beg.

-It is, it is.
+It is.

 And you know what?

-One thing I will I would like to leave you with is that although you know, I don't agree on all his fiscal policies and everything.
+One thing I would like to leave you with is that although I don't agree on all his fiscal policies and everything, I will say I have a 17-year-old son who has had a hard time motivating him.

-Ever since Barack Obama has come into the scene for what it's worth, my son has gained an internal motivation that I have not seen.
+Ever since Barack Obama has come into the scene, for what it's worth, my son has gained an internal motivation that I have not seen.

-I've I've got a story in the stack, I know exactly what you're talking about.
+I know exactly what you're talking about.

-So if Obama can make people think that their horizons are brighter, uh fine and dandy, as long as he gets out of the way and doesn't get in their way, their horizons will be brighter.
+So if Obama can make people think that their horizons are brighter, fine and dandy, as long as he gets out of the way and doesn't get in their way, their horizons will be brighter.

-But I've got a story coming I've got a story coming up here, Chris about about how the AP or somebody went out another poll, and they have found that increasing number.
+But I've got a story coming up here, Chris, about how the AP or somebody went to another poll, and they have found an increasing number, get this, folk, increasing number of white people now say that they would feel comfortable working for a black boss.

 Open line Friday on Wednesday here at the Excellence in Broadcasting Network, the most listened to radio talk show in America to Charlotte, North Carolina.